Fractured Magic: Chapter Twenty-Four

 “It can wait.”

-“Only one alive, lion cub.
+“Only one alive and unconscious, lion cub.
 I already checked,” Chia said.
-“I have their wallets and identification here — as much as they had on them, anyway, but it’s not very helpful.
-The living one’s unconscious for now; you really hit him good.”
+“I have their wallets and identification here—as much as they had on them, anyway.
+They kept pretty clean.”

-Roman assessed Chia, his gaze flitting quickly from her ears to her tail to her hand on Leandros’ arm, finally ending at the brand on her wrist, visible because of how she’d rolled up her sleeves.
+Roman assessed Chia, his gaze flitting quickly from her ears to her tail to her hand on Leandros’ arm, finally ending at the brand on her wrist.
 His expression twisted with cold distaste.

 “Roman is right, Captain.
 We should get you to a hospital,” Gareth said.
 Hearing that he was on a first-name basis with Roman already, Leandros’ expression soured to match Roman’s.

 “No hospitals.
-I don’t want anyone knowing about this attack,” Leandros insisted.
-It was a weakness he couldn’t afford to show.
+I don’t want anyone knowing about this attack,” he insisted.
+That was a weakness he couldn’t afford to show.
 “Ms. O’Neill, do you have any idea who hired them?”

 Leandros didn’t want to know how long that had been.
-As for the rest, that was unsurprising — the Alfheimr Council had had it out for him since his father’s coup, especially after he started getting closer to Amos and Rhea.
+As for the rest, he didn’t have it in him to be surprised.
+The Alfheimr Council had had it out for him since his father’s coup, especially after he started getting closer to Amos and Egil.
 He felt a headache coming on.
-If he’d had a hand to spare, he might’ve pinched the bridge of his nose.
-As it was, he didn’t, and he still couldn’t move the fingers of his injured arm.
-He tried not to think about that.

 “My hotel is quite close,” Gareth suggested.
-“We could get you settled there and call for a private physician.”
+“We could get you settled there and call for a private physician.
+My family has one in the city we trust.”

-It was the best offer he’d get.
-“Very well,” Leandros said.
-He was beginning to feel dampness under his fingers, where blood soaked through the waistcoat.
+It was the best offer he’d get, and it was getting harder to think at all, his mind catching up to the shock the rest of his body was already experiencing.
+He felt numb, tingly.
+He still couldn’t feel his fingers.
+“Fine,” Leandros said.
+He saw red where his blood had soaked through the waistcoat, but he couldn’t feel the damp.
 “The police will be here soon; they’ll have heard the gun shots.
 Someone needs to stay and explain the situation.
 Roman, you won’t be needed: you stay.”

 “Would you have done it on your own?”
 Leandros asked.
-“Of course not; secrets come as easily to you as breathing.”
+Then, answering his own question: “Of course not.
+Secrets come as easily to you as breathing.”

 Roman winced.

-“I’ll help you to Mr. Ranulf’s, lion cub.
+“I’ll help you to Mr. Ranulf’s place, lion cub.
 I may work for Unity, but I’m still orinian, and that’s not a good thing to be when the police come around.
-Eresh, you can stay, can’t you?”
+Eresh, can you stay?”
 Chia asked.

-“Have them take any survivors directly to the island,” Chia said with a sweet smile that made Leandros shiver.
+“Have them take any survivors directly to the island,” Chia said with a sweet smile that made Leandros shudder.

 “I’m not leaving you alone with someone like her,” Roman said at the same time.
 “You must know what she is, Leandros.”